 ▪ vitamin K

 Water-soluble vitamins are not stored in the body, so you need to have them more frequently.
 BINGO !
-LOOK AND REMEMBER IGNORANT DOCTORS – WATER SOLUBLE VITAMINS ARE NOT STORED IN THE BODY SO YOU NEED TO HAVE THEM MORE FREQUENTLY!!!!!
+REMEMBER – WATER SOLUBLE VITAMINS ARE NOT STORED IN THE BODY SO YOU NEED TO HAVE THEM MORE FREQUENTLY!!!!!

 If you have more than you need, your body gets rid of the extra vitamins when you urinate.
 As the body does not store water-soluble vitamins, these vitamins are generally not harmful.
 However, this does not mean that all large amounts are necessarily harmless.